jantursky/orderlord-help-hr/docs/frequently-asked-questions-faq/some-options-arent-visible.md

 ---

 ## Description
 Even if you went through all settings in this Help center website, it could happen, that you aren't able to find.
-It's because, that some settings are disabled in the account.
+It's because, that some settings or options are disabled in the account.
 In such case, you need to ask the administrator of the account (_you need to ask for the access_).

 {% include img_tablet.html name="faq_some_settings_are_not_visible_1.png" %}